Applicable in Last.fm mode? : yes

 Sonos owners: Native Sonos scrobbling is on a best-effort, no-promises basis.
 Sonos sends the scrobble off to Last.fm, but doesn’t check nor care whether Last.fm received or successfully processed your scrobble.
 In my case I calculated that 4% of my scrobbles were lost for one reason or another.

 In the illustration shown here, two scrobbles were lost from my Dave Matthews Band album.
-The application has detected this, and has determined that there was an unaccounted for time gap within the scrobbles which it did receive, and that gap was long enough for the missing tracks to have been played.
+The application has detected this, and has determined that there was an unaccounted for time gap, amongst the scrobbles which it did receive, and that gap was long enough for the missing tracks to have been played.
 The application pops up a dialogue box offering to resurrect these lost scrobbles.

 Although it does not repair your Last.fm history, these plays will be successfully recorded into your MediaMonkey database.